YWx Frequently Asked Questions

 You get to decide!
 We’ll give you some meal ideas, but ultimately your group is responsible for creating menus, buying ingredients, and safely prepping, serving and cleaning up meals.
 Each housing location will have a kitchen stocked with cookware and cleaning supplies and will have a place for your food storage.
 You can bring along volunteer cooks for the week, or you can split your students into groups that prepare and cleanup meals.

 We provide a service schedule for your group, which takes place generally from 9am-3pm.
 In many communities, showers will happen directly after the service portion of your day.
-Anything outside of this time is available for you schedule as you desire.
+Anything outside of this time is available for you to schedule as you desire.
 For more information on the schedule, including a sample schedule of our traditional trips, visit here.

 Each Trip Leader will get a YWx Planning Guidebook which covers logistics, safety requirements and recommendations, and schedule elements to consider as you set up your trip – everything from planning your processing time and discipleship elements, to meal suggestions, to sample schedules and general community activity ideas to do in the evening.
 You will also get access to our Trip Leader Resource Library, full of resources on promoting your trip, fundraising ideas, tips for recruiting students and adults, and many topical resources for your planning and youth ministry.